garbagetown/guideline/source_en/Overview/ApplicationLayering.rst

-Application layer and layer depends on domain layer, however
+Both application layer and infrastructure layer depend on domain layer, however
 \ **domain layer should not depend on other layers.**
 There can be changes in the application layer with the changes in domain layer, However, there should be no changes in domain layer with the changes in application layer.